Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/color_data.md

 Sub-directories can be nested like so: `"folder_1/folder_2/folder_3/texture"`

-**SPECIAL NOTE:** The file extension is *NOT REQUIRED* in the .json value as that is automatically appended by the mod when rendering.
+_Note: The file extension is *NOT REQUIRED* in the .json value as that is automatically appended by the mod when rendering._

 <br>
 <br>